Ellestial/100-days-of-code/r2-log.md

 **Thoughts**: I was able to take care of the whole practice mode today!
 It helped I tried setting up the settings to accomodate it.
 The JS is very messy and I absolutely want to refine it tomorrow or after tomorrow.
 I want to add a method to the settings object that randomizes the current items when you click Try Again in the end overlay.
 I just realize now though that I could probably refine the settings.addItems() method to do this!
 I'll work on that tomorrow.
 After that and cleaning up the JS, I want to create real, high-fidelity mockups and work on the CSS for those before I move onto the matching game.

+## Skipped September 25th.

+## Day 72: September 26, 2019

+**Today's Progress**: Worked on Learn app color palette and mockups.

+**Thoughts**: I want to get a good design established, which may take a few days.

 [[Prototype]]
 - The default [[Get]] operation proceeds to follow the [[Prototype]] link of the object if it cannot find the requested property on the object directly.
 - This process continues until either a matching property name is found, or hte [[Prototype]] chain ends.